Small batch Wines influenced by our world travels. crafted by friends, for our friends.

-Through great learning experiences, relationships and connections, Nicole eventually found herself living in wine country working for none other than Dan Goldfield and Steve Dutton at the highly regarded Dutton-Goldfield Winery.
-Her expertise in wine education, hospitality, direct to consumer sales and business development were a great fit for the winery business and a compliment to the team at Satyre.
+Through great learning experiences, relationships and connections, Nicole eventually found herself living in wine country working for highly regarded wineries Dutton-Goldfield Winery and Benovia Winery.
+Nicole also has a wine consulting business where she excels at helping boutique wineries develop their business and reputation.
+Her expertise in wine education, hospitality, direct to consumer sales and business development are a great fit for the winery business and a compliment to the team at Satyre.
 Besides running the hospitality, marketing and sales operations for Satyre, she has also been known to be a great slave in the winery during harvest, and begging Ted to make more single barrel lots!

 a.k.a.
 The Girl

 For Blake and Lisa, wine has been a part of their lives since they were both kids.